lalaith/machinelearning/README.md

 # machinelearning
 IIT Delhi COL 774 by Parag Singla.
-It has the course assignments.
-I will upload as I go through the course
+This repository contains all the course assignments.